Patterning Toy Models of Superposition

 The Model

-Anthropic’s Toy Models of Superposition (Elhage et al. 2022) introduced a minimal setting for studying superposition, the phenomenon where neural networks represent more features than they have dimensions.
-This motivated a subsequent line of work that culminated in Anthropic’s sparse autoencoders, which characterize the modern paradigm of mechanistic interpretability (MISSING 0000).
-We use this model for two reasons.
-Its internal structure is visible in two dimensions, making it easy to just ‘see’ the structure of the model.
-And the model exhibits clear developmental stages, with equivalent solutions chosen between at each transition—a clean instance of the kind of structural choice that we expect to find, in more complex forms, in larger models.
+We study the same model but for different reasons: First, its internal structure is visible in two dimensions, making it easy to just “see” the structure of the model.
+Second, the model exhibits clear developmental stages, with equivalent solutions chosen between at each transition.
+This makes it a clean instance of the kind of structural choice that we expect to find, in more complex forms, in larger models.

-Following Elhage et al. (2022), we study a tiny ReLU autoencoder (without a bias for simplicity).
-Inputs are binary feature vectors drawn from a distribution , where each feature is active with an independent probability where is the “sparsity”.
-The model learns a feature dictionary with representation and reconstruction .
+Following Elhage et al. (2022), we consider a tiny ReLU autoencoder (without a bias for simplicity).
+Inputs are binary feature vectors x0,1dx \in {0,1}^d drawn from a distribution qq, in which each feature is active with an independent probability p=1Sp=1-S, where SS is the “sparsity”.
+The model learns a feature dictionary WRm×dW \in \mathbb{R}^{m \times d} with representation r=ReLU(Wx)r = \mathrm{ReLU}(W x) and reconstruction x^=WTr\hat{x} = W^T r.
 We train against the feature-weighted MSE,

 Defining Structure

 Patterning targets structure.
 So we need a language for describing structure.
-Here we borrow our first concept from statistical physics, and define an appropriate set of observables: functions that map a model’s parameters to real numbers.
-What makes an observable “right” is that it captures a degree of freedom that matters for how the model behaves.
+Here we borrow our first concept from statistical physics, and define an appropriate set of observables: functions ϕi(w):WR\phi_i(w): \mathcal{W} \to \mathbb{R} that map a model’s parameters to real numbers.
+An observable is “right” when it captures a degree of freedom that matters for distinguishing model behavior while discarding the degrees of freedom that don’t.

 Stagewise Development